Blog Details

 Payroll Tax Definition refers to a financial obligation that federal, state, or local governments impose on employers and employees.
 Authorities calculate it as a percentage of the employee’s earnings, with the employer and employee typically sharing the responsibility.

-Payroll taxes generally include:
+Payroll generally include:

 State and local taxes: This may include unemployment insurance or disability taxes.